 One of the secrets to the Banh Mi sandwich, and this salad of course, is perfectly seasoned meat.
-This is why I use my fave sausage by Johnsonville.
+This is why I use my fave sausage.
 I seriously love their stuff when it comes to flavor.
 And no one is paying me to say that!
 It’s just good.
 And it works.
 This recipe is no exception.

 With lots of pickled, crunchy veggies like carrots, cucumbers and daikon radish the salad has a great taste.
 Have you ever had daikon radish?
 It’s much milder than the red radish but gives a really nice flavor.